minghinshi/Advent-of-Code-2022/README.md

 **Warning: The story may contain spoilers to Deltarune.**

 Well, I just spoiled which game it is...
-[Go check it out!](https://deltarune.com)
+[Go check out the game!](https://deltarune.com)